Understanding and Applying the Sexual and Reproductive Health Equity (SRHE) Framework

 For example, we have:

-Coordinated, published, and co-authored an American Journal of Public Health (AJPH) supplement to share the SRHE framework broadly and address the potential of Statewide Contraceptive Access Initiatives (SCAI) to integrate person-centered care and SRHE-focused approaches
+Coordinated, published, and co-authored two journals to share the SRHE framework broadly and address the potential of Contraceptive Access Initiatives (CAI) to integrate person-centered care and SRHE-focused approaches: 1) Contraception Journal special issue, and 2) American Journal of Public Health (AJPH) supplement

 Co-authored and published a commentary with CECA Core Member NPWH, Women’s Healthcare: What is Sexual and Reproductive Health Equity and Why Does it Matter for Nurse Practitioners?

-CECA offers concrete resources and approaches that we, our peers, and our government partners can use to realize SRHE.
+CECA offers concrete resources and approaches that we, our peers, and our government partners can use to realize SRHE, including:

-Developed equity principles and used them to guide the Post-Roe Contraceptive Access Strategy activities
+Developed equity principles and used them to guide the Contraceptive Access Strategy activities.

-In many of our projects, we conduct Lived Experience Panels (LEPs) in collaboration with community partners to learn more about how impacted communities experience sexual and reproductive healthcare.
+CECA conducts Lived Experience Panels (LEPs) in collaboration with community partners to learn more about how impacted communities experience sexual and reproductive healthcare.
 LEPs are a way to infuse the voices of community members with lived experience as a critical source of expertise, alongside other sources of evidence like technical expertise and academic literature.
-Read our blog post to learn about examples of how LEPs have helped shape research, policy, and practice.
+Visit our LEP page to learn about examples of how LEPs have helped shape research, policy, and practice.

 Future Directions